afshinsadeghi/SteinerNet/README.md

 Steiner Tree Approach for Graph Analysis
 This version of SteirNet (v1.3) works with igraph0.

-To use this code in your research please cite :
+To use this code in your research please cite this the article related to this package:

 Steiner tree methods for optimal sub-network identification: an empirical study